pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 impossible to overcome either.
 Actually, in a way, I think that helping people become united in a common purpose and heading in a common direction is the only _real_ challenge that there is.
-Once we're there we will have a shared vision of what needs to be built, and once it is built we will all know how well it embodies that collective vision.
+Once we're there we will have a shared vision of what needs to be built, and once it is built we will all be able to gauge how well it embodies that collective vision (or what still needs to be improved).
 FORCE11 is taking this challenge by the horns, and is trying to doing so in a domain-agnostic way.

 ## The premise